team9L2/Airbnb-Ideal-Property-Finder/README.md

 You must have an instance of MySQL running locally on your machine before you launch the program.
 See https://dev.mysql.com/doc/refman/8.0/en/windows-installation.html

 ## If I had more data...
-If I could obtain more data, I would try to obtain what type of property each listing is (for the purpose of determining which New York tax code it falls under.
+If I could obtain more data, I would try to obtain what type of property each listing is (for the purpose of determining which New York tax code it falls under).
 I would also use utility prices per district to more accurately determine the cost of operating the property.

 ## Future Features
 With more time, here is what I would change: